 Funding & Collaborations

 CVM Capacity Grant Funding

 As part of the ongoing support for the CVM Signature Program activities, the Office of the Associate Dean for Research plans to award approximately $750,000 in total funding to support multiple Animal Health, Hatch and Multistate Capacity Grant projects.
-The RFA and more information can be found here.
+More information coming Fall 2019!

 CVM One Medicine One Science Signature Program Funding

 Nearly $1.3 million was awarded to CVM faculty research projects for the Comparative Medicine, Population Medicine, and Emerging, Zoonotic, and Infectious Diseases Signature Programs.
 Congratulations to all faculty and best of luck for your projects starting in June 2019!

 CVM Resident & Graduate Students Research Grant Funding

 This year approximately $100,000 is available to support research conducted by residents or graduate students in the College of Veterinary Medicine.
 The intent of this funding mechanism is to provide support for resident research and to offer graduate students the opportunity to develop a new line of research related to their funded thesis work.
 In particular, we encourage all CVM residents to consider this opportunity to become engaged in research to improve animal health and advance the missions of the CVM’s three research Signature Programs.
 Budget requests up to $10,000 will be considered.